tryAhmad/CodeSmell-Detector/README.md

 ## Contact
 For any questions or suggestions, contact:

-Name: Muhammad Ahmad
+-Name: Muhammad Ahmad
-Email: ahmadsaeed3220@gmail.com
+-Email: ahmadsaeed3220@gmail.com